-Sure, if you’re a law buff, you’ll certainly manage to claw your way out all those circulars, rules, and regulations, but for the rest of the folks, it’s very hard to understand what you can do and what you can’t do while flying a drone.
+Sure, if you’re a law buff, you’ll certainly manage to claw your way out of all those circulars, rules, and regulations.
+But for the rest of the folks, it’s very hard to understand what you can do and what you can’t do while flying a drone.

 But have no fear, because we are here to help you understand everything about the FAA drone regulations act, by breaking down the rules and notices.

 What Is a Drone?

 If we were to apply common sense to this matter, we would be inclined to say that drones or unnamed aerial vehicles (UAVs) are flying gizmos that you pilot around using a remote control and your skill.